 The calculation and consultation should be adapted to each woman’s unique situation, including her age, general health, lifestyle, and medical history.

-Modern developments and advancements in oocyte freezing have literally leveled the playing field between women and men vis à vis preserving and expanding their fertility choices (removing a woman’s eggs is, of course, more complicated than getting a sperm sample!).
+Modern developments and advancements in oocyte freezing have literally levelled the playing field between women and men vis à vis preserving and expanding their fertility choices (removing a woman’s eggs is, of course, more complicated than getting a sperm sample!).

 At the end of the day, fully-informed patients and couples can make the best decisions and choose the optimal course of action for their reproductive and life goals.